Home loans for mixed-use properties

 - Ask a mortgage broker.
 Mortgage brokers are experts when it comes to home loans.
 After assessing your financial situation and the financing you need, they can present you with a selection of loans from their panel of lenders that match your requirements.
 Brokers have a duty of care to only match you with a loan that you can afford to repay, so enlisting expert help can save you time, money and stress.

 - Prepare a business plan.
 There are several factors lenders need to consider when offering financing on a commercial property.
 If you’re planning on operating a business out of the property you buy, a little bit of prep before you meet with lenders can go a long way.
 Develop a comprehensive business plan and strategy that you will be able to present to lenders when you approach them for a loan.
-A well-thought-out and sensible business plan will increase your borrowing power.
+A well-thought-out and sensible business plan will increase your borrowing capacity.

 Other issues to be aware of

 - Lending considerations.
 Lenders will examine a wide range of factors when deciding whether or not to approve your loan including your income, your assets and liabilities, the deposit you’ve saved and your plans for the commercial portion of the property.

 - Location matters.
 When it comes to commercial lending, you’ll have much more borrowing power if you’re buying a property in a busy, built-up area.
 Properties in large population centres and bustling retail districts have a greater number of potential customers and therefore a greater chance of turning a profit.